FSD Logo - White

 Afghanistan

 FSD has been working in Afghanistan for more than 20 years.
-The organisation has several demining, risk education and mine victim assistance teams.
+The organisation is clearing landmines and explosive remnants of war as well as supporting mine victims through socio-economic projects.

 Explosive ordnance risk education for children in Afghanistan